 The length of the petticoat is 36" long from waist to the hem.
 26" around the waist, however, would adjust slightly smaller.
 This petticoat has been acquired from a small Ohio museum and does have the inventory number tag attached to the undergarment.

-Condition: Petticoat has been freshly laundered and pressed.
+Condition: Petticoat has not been recently laundered,but clean, you may still find some oxidation from storage..
 It is in very nice condition, itself.
 However, the blue ribbon is shattered.
 It could be kept, replaced, or taken out.
 A note: on examination, I found the beading eyelet does not extend completely around the petticoat.
 Evidently the seamstress was short 2", but used it anyway.
 The ribbon was just laced over top of this gap, so really doesn't show.
 Besides it in on the back side.